makerdao/simplecoin1/HACKING.md

 When the application starts, the `state` variable is initialized from local storage.
 The `persist({ foo: 123 }, callback)` function works like `update()` except it also saves the values into local storage.

+Every time `state` changes, all views are re-rendered using React.

 Blockchain data fetching